-Good luck – utility companies hire experts to design tariffs and rates that meet the legal requirements but end up being confusing and almost impossible to verify the bill.
+Good luck!
+Utility companies hire experts to design tariffs and rates that meet the legal requirements but end up being confusing and almost impossible to verify the bill.

-Electric charges, however, are more complicated – the same government entity can define the utility tariffs and rates, and then the utility uses their meter to define how much energy the consumer used over a set period of time.
+The same government entity can define the utility tariffs and rates.
+As a result, the utility uses their meter to define how much energy the consumer used over a set period of time.

-For example, think of the electric service as a pipe or hose, and the demand or rate at which you draw electricity through the hose means the utility has to provide a big enough hose for you for the worst case.
+For example, think of the electric service as a pipe or hose.
+The demand/rate at which electricity draws through the hose means the utility must provide you with a big enough hose for the worst case.

 APT’s RECIPE Analytics platform uses the same tariff and electric rate to calculate the bill.
-This puts customers in control of their bills with tools to forecast, accrue, and reconcile their utility bills and reduce costs.
+Moreover, we give customers control of their bills with tools to forecast, accrue, and reconcile their utility bills and reduce costs.